-In the last one, I presented two ways of how we could determine the process id of BizTalk Host Instance:
+In the last one, I presented two ways of determining the process id of BizTalk Host Instance:

 - Using the Tasklist command.
 This command displays a list of applications and services with their Process ID (PID) for all tasks running on either a local or a remote computer.